jlbdev/Skills-Assessment/README.md

 Methods
 ----------
-Implemented box framework in HTML
+Implemented box framework in HTML.
-Implemented Sass for styling
+Implemented Sass for styling.
-Used JavaScript/JQuery to randmize background images Implemented Colors in Variables.Sass
+Used JavaScript/JQuery to randmize background images.
+Implemented Colors in Variables.Sass.
-Downloaded the Fonts for the Website
+Downloaded the Fonts for the Website.
-Embeded a video off Youtube for JLB
+Embeded a video off Youtube for JLB.
-Installed an AOS Plugin for Animated Scrolling
+Installed an AOS Plugin for Animated Scrolling.